Skip to main content

 What Can You Do Off the Slopes?

-Kitzbühel's medieval old town delivers something rare in ski country: a genuine year-round Austrian town that happens to have world-class skiing attached, not a purpose-built resort village.
+Kitzbühel's medieval old town delivers something rare in ski country: a genuine year-round Austrian town that happens to have excellent skiing attached, not a purpose-built resort village.
 Cobblestone streets wind past painted facades, church spires frame Alpine views, and the cafés filling the pedestrian zone serve locals alongside skiers.
 Your kids will remember the atmosphere here long after they've forgotten which runs they skied.

 Village Walkability